 Need to know how to set your hot water heater temperature setting?
-Below find everything you need to know about your gas or electric water heater thermostat, what temperature is best for hot water and how to set your hot water heater temperature thermostat.
+Below find everything you need to know about your gas or electric water heater thermostat, what temperature is best for hot water, and how to set your hot water heater temperature thermostat.

 What’s the Right Temperature for a Hot Water Heater?

 It’s a common question: what temperature is best for hot water?
 The U.S. Department of Energy recommends setting a tank-based hot water heater to 120 degrees Fahrenheit.
 If you have never adjusted your hot water heater temperature, it’s most likely set on the default setting for most manufacturers of hot water heaters, which is 140 degrees Fahrenheit.

 Why is following this temperature standard important?
-If the water heater temperature is set at too high a temperature setting, the water will be too hot and could cause burning or scalding.
+If the water heater thermostat setting is set at too high a temperature setting, the water will be too hot and could cause burning or scalding.
 If it’s set too low, it could be conducive to bacteria, causing water-borne diseases.

 How to Set Your Hot Water Heater Temperature Thermostat Setting

-Before you make any adjustments to your hot water heater temperature thermostat, determine what your current temperature is set at so you’ll know how much you need to adjust the settings.
+Before you make any adjustments to your hot water heater temperature thermostat setting, determine what your current temperature is set at so you’ll know how much you need to adjust the settings.
 You can use any standard cooking thermometer to determine the temperature easily.

 Once you’ve determined the current temperature setting, calibrate your thermometer.
 To do so, place your thermometer in a cup of iced water until the temperature dial lowers to 32 degrees, or the lowest degree on your thermometer’s gage.
 Calibrating the thermometer essentially resets it so that you will get an accurate temperature reading moving forward.